HTML has links - PDF has Authentication

 6. Reporting instructions.

 (103) Scope of rule.
-This rule applies to the apportionment of income from engaging in apportionable activities as defined in WAC 458-20-19401, except:
+This rule applies to the apportionment of income from engaging in apportionable activities, except:

-(b) To the attribution of royalty income from granting the right to use intangible property, which is governed by WAC 458-20-19403.
+(b) To the attribution of royalty income from granting the right to use intangible property.

 (104) Separate accounting and cost apportionment.
-The apportionment method explained in this rule replaces the previously allowed separate accounting and cost apportionment methods.
-Separate accounting and cost apportionment are not authorized for periods after May 31, 2010.
+Separate accounting and cost apportionment methods are not authorized for periods after May 31, 2010.

 (105) Other rules.
 Taxpayers may also find helpful information in the following rules:

 (b) WAC 458-20-19403 Royalty receipts attribution.
-This rule describes the attribution of royalty income for the purposes of single factor receipts apportionment and applies only to tax liability incurred after May 31, 2010.
+This rule describes the attribution of royalty income for the purposes of single factor receipts apportionment for periods after May 31, 2010.

 (106) Definitions.
 The following definitions apply to this rule: